1.1 Applicant: interested party, a natural person or legal entity filing an application.

 3. Making an applicattion

 3.2 If the application is dealt with then the RDW will confirm this to the applicant by way of an application confirmation.
-In this application confirmation the RDW will specify the work and give a price indication and the planned start date.
+In this application confirmation the RDW will specify the work.
 All other relevant agreements which are made in the scope of this agreement will also be specified.

 4. Performance & safety

 4.1 The application and payment take place in a manner to be determined by the RDW.